AcalaNetwork/wormhole-relayer/README.md

 - swap small amount of token and airdrop ACA to recipient
 - swap `swapAmount` token to LDOT, then add LP, refund the remaining token recipient
 - stake Lp to euphrates for the recipient
-- returns the txhash
+- returns the txhash and how many records are removed
 ```
 POST /routeSwapAndLp
 data: {
   poolId: string;          // euphrates pool id
   recipient: string;       // dest evm address
   token: string;           // token to route
   swapAmount: string;      // how many token to swap before adding liquidity
   minShareAmount?: string; // add liquidity min share amount (default: 0)
 }